Key Points Contractors Should Know In Groves, Texas

 What are the differences between being bonded and insured?

-A contractor might be licensed, have proper insurance but not take out a bond.
-A bond is like an added level of coverage on your plan that protects you in case something starts to go wrong with their company.
+A contractor might be licensed and have proper insurance, but not obtain a bond.
+A bond is like an added level of coverage on your plan that protects you in case something starts to go wrong with your company.

 What is licensing and bonding?

 The fact that you need licenses and bonds to run a business is important.
-There are many benefits of these, but the most notable one includes protections for your customers should something go wrong on site with their property or service.
-Get a Odessa, TX-Sign Hanging ($5,000) Bond.
+There are many benefits to these, but the most notable is protection for your customers if something goes wrong on-site with their property or service.
+Get an Odessa, TX, Sign Hanging ($5,000) Bond.

-Should a contractor be license bonded and insured?
+Should a contractor be licensed, bonded, and insured?

 In Texas, licensed contractors are required to have a contractor license bond.
-It's important for you to know what bonds do and don't cover in order to protect yourself against substandard work that does not meet local building codes.
+It’s important for you to know what bonds do and don’t cover so you can protect yourself against substandard work that doesn’t meet local building codes.

 What does it mean for a contractor to be licensed and insured?

-It typically means that the business has purchased some of the most common insurance policies required by law, including workers' compensation and general liability.
-Looking for City of Santa Fe, TX-Generic License & Permit Bond.
+It typically means the business has purchased some of the most common insurance policies required by law, such as workers’ compensation and general liability.
+Looking for City of Santa Fe, TX, Generic License & Permit Bond.

 How does a contractor bond work?